Raviegupta/Namaste-Reac/Assignments/notes.md

-# Notes - Notes for the things which i should know, but it is lesser important for me with regard to IQ (Date:- 02/Jan/24)
+# Notes for the things which i should know, but it is lesser important for me with regard to IQ (Date:- 02/Jan/24)

 #### Q. is React a Global Object ?
 Yes, React is a global object